kvishnu93/Handwritten_Digit_Recognition/README.md

 I had saved my model in Hierarchical Data Format (HDF) and named as digit_predict.h5

-Further, I had used loaded my model with saved model in new_model and predicted the hand written digits.
+Further, I had loaded my model with saved model in new_model and predicted the hand written digits.